-I thought about what it must be like for my mom, this amazing woman who had run all three of her boss' businesses and single-handedly raise my brother and me at a time when women did not work outside the home.
-In that moment, and for the rest of her life, I felt only love, honor, respect, and never-ending gratitude for this amazing Spirit who birthed and raised me the best way she .
+I thought about what it must be like for my mom, this amazing woman who had run all three of her boss' businesses and single-handedly raised my brother and me at a time when women did not work outside the home.
+In that moment, and for the rest of her life, I felt only love, honor, respect, and never-ending gratitude for this amazing Spirit who birthed and raised me the best way she knew how.

 Those three months taught me the true meaning of love.
 Caring for my mom was one of the greatest gifts of my life.

 On two separate occasions during those last three months, my mom had long periods of being completely lucid.
 I was talking with the mom I had known all my life until her mental state shifted at age eighty.

 Just the two of us - no one else was privileged to experience how the Spirit is truly whole and perfect in every moment.
 I so clearly got the message that we are, indeed, Divine Spirits living human experiences - not human beings and certainly not human doings.